 - By default, categories and channels grant membership access to the Member role.
 However, you can add additional roles to customize the permissions as needed.
 This allows you to restrict access to specific roles, ensuring that only authorized individuals have permission to view and participate in the category or its channels.

-- It's important to note that category and channel permissions take precedence over server-wide permissions.
+- It's important to note that category and channel permissions precede server-wide permissions.
 This means that the permissions set at the category or channel level will override the general server permissions, providing you with greater control and flexibility.

 - By following these steps, you can create a private leader/management category with customized permissions, allowing you to manage access and privacy within your server effectively.

-You can assign permissions to your category or channel in the category/channel settings by clicking the cog icon.
+By clicking the cog icon, you can assign permissions to your category or channel in the category/channel settings.

 - Navigate to the Permissions section.
 Add the roles or members you wish to have access to this category.